 The Birchtree Center operates the first and only special educational day program approved by the New Hampshire Department of Education that enrolls exclusively children and youth with autism.
-At our center in Newington, New Hampshire, we offer seamless and uninterrupted 12-month center-based programming.
+At our center in Portsmouth, New Hampshire, we offer seamless and uninterrupted 12-month center-based programming.

 Who We Serve

 Our center serves children and youth diagnosed with Autism Spectrum Disorder and related disorders in grades preK-12.
 Students travel to our center from Maine, Massachusetts, and New Hampshire.

 Many of our students are referred to The Birchtree Center by school systems interested in partnering with our staff of knowledgeable and experienced specialists in the fields of applied behavior analysis, special education, communication, and occupational therapy.

 Some students are referred to our center because their challenges extend beyond the academic.
 For more information about our students, click here.

 At The Birchtree Center, students receive individualized instruction designed to build strong foundation skills, maximize individual strengths, develop strategies for challenges (for example, auditory sensitivities), and facilitate functional communication systems.
 Clinical instructors rotate among the students in their classrooms in two-hour-long blocks, so that each student works with several instructors over the course of the day.
 This kind of rotation facilitates generalization of skills and fosters relationships.

 Student groups are provided throughout the day in structured and unstructured social settings.
 Our center’s location in Portsmouth provides ideal opportunities for students to interact with the local community and prepare for life outside of The Birchtree Center.
 Students visit local playgrounds, museums, nature centers, and the public library, and work with instructors to learn life skills such as shopping, laundry, and more.